 while the third potential can only describe a homogeneous background contribution, $\lambda_0\nabla F_0 = 0$.
 Notably, if the homogeneous potential $F_0$ is dropped as problematic for the Lagrangian formalism, the remaining potentials can be bundled together as a naturally \emph{complex 4-vector potential} representation of the field $F$ \cite{Dressel2015-ex},

-The relative proportionality factors are kept general here, but will generally become constrained by how the field couples to sources and probes \cite{Dressel2015-ex,Burns2020-pr}, as will be explored further in future work.
+The relative proportionality factors are kept arbitrary here, but will generally become constrained by how the field couples to sources and probes \cite{Dressel2015-ex,Burns2020-pr}.
+We will further explore this subtle issue in future work.